PhOG, School of Marine Science, University of Maine CarICOOS Buoy Monitoring Information

 Reports (last 10 days) for VI1 Surface or Ocean or Currents

-CarICOOS Observing Stations
+CARICOOS Observing Stations

 Additional Information:

-Diagnostics Page: PR1 PR2 VI1
+Diagnostics Page: PR1 PR2 PR3 VI1 VI2

-Positions: PR1 PR2 VI1
+Positions: PR1 PR2 PR3 VI1 VI2

-Battery Voltage: PR1 PR2 VI1
+Battery Voltage: PR1 PR2 PR3 VI1 VI2

 Campbell Table Information

-June 2009: The CarICOOS oceanographic data buoy PR1 (Light List A) has been deployed on 9 June 2009 at 1340 GMT by University of Puerto Rico Mayaguez and University of Maine personnel.
+June 2009: The CARICOOS oceanographic data buoy PR1 (Light List A) has been deployed on 9 June 2009 at 1340 UTC by University of Puerto Rico Mayaguez and University of Maine personnel.
 It is installed on the south coast of Puerto Rico, in the vicinity of the port of Ponce, at a site 2 nautical miles south of Caja de Muertos Island at a depth of 55 feet.
 Real-time data provided by this buoy will include wind measurements, air temperature, atmospheric pressure, wave information, near-surface water temperature and salinity observations, and ocean currents throughout the water column.
-This buoy is supported by the National Oceanographic and Atmospheric Administration's (NOAA) Integrated Ocean Observing System (IOOS) office.
+This buoy is supported by the National Oceanic and Atmospheric Administration's (NOAA) Integrated Ocean Observing System (IOOS) office.

-CarICOOS Buoy PR101 (Light List A) on the dock before deployment Second view of CARICOOS buoy PR101 on the dock before deployment
+CARICOOS Buoy PR101 (Light List A) on the dock before deployment Second view of CARICOOS buoy PR101 on the dock before deployment

 Questions?
 Contact the Webmaster